maxtoroq/maxtoroq.github.io/DbExtensions/docs/automatic-mapping.md

 ---
 title: Automatic Mapping
 ---
-**Automatic mapping** is about turning rows into objects, matching column names to property names.
+**Automatic mapping** is about turning rows into objects, matching column names to properties and constructor parameters.
 Automatic mapping is:

 - Supported for both POCO and dynamic objects
 - Supported on all query APIs (using [SqlBuilder][1], [SqlSet][2] or `string`)